 T. D. Baker's math program focuses on using math to confidently solve problems and communicate and reason mathematically.
 T. D. Baker continually achieves higher than the province on the Grade 9 Achievement Exam for students meeting the acceptable standard, as well as the standard of excellence.
-Several factors have contributed to this success, including enriched programming, Dawg Block intervention and our math skills options.
+Several factors have contributed to this success, including enriched programming.
 Our teachers specialize in teaching mathematics and set high, yet realistic, expectations to help students develop into critical thinkers and problem solvers.

 The T. D. Baker Science program provides opportunities for students to develop knowledge, skills and attitudes that they need to explore interests and prepare for further education and careers.
 Scientific literacy is promoted through diverse learning experiences which encourage students at all grade levels to develop a critical sense of wonder and curiosity about scientific and technological endeavours.
 The goal of our science program is to equip students with the knowledgeable foundation needed to solve problems and make decisions, and at the same time help them become lifelong learners.

 Social Studies is the study of people in relation to each other and to their world.
 It is an issues focused and inquiry-based interdisciplinary subject that draws upon history, geography, ecology, economic, law, philosophy, political science and other social science disciplines.